The school curriculum

 How our Science curriculum is designed

-We follow the National Curriculum for Science, which is enhanced through the EduKent scheme of work.
+We follow the National Curriculum for Science.
 Science is taught weekly, in topics that span each half term.
-Children have a whole afternoon on the subject so that they have the opportunity to immerse themselves into each concept.
+Children have a whole afternoon learning the subject so that they have the opportunity to immerse themselves into each concept.
 All lessons have a skills focus as well as an emphasis on knowledge.
-When they plan experiments, they are encouraged to identify their own lines of enquiry.
+When pupils plan experiments, they are encouraged to identify their own lines of enquiry.
 This not only develops their critical minds but also deepens their scientific knowledge and understanding.

 How children learn Science at Maryland:

 - Take part in something practical in all lessons, e.g. testing sound vibrations in different musical instruments, or designing and testing rockets using alka-seltzer tablets

 - Develop the skills of predicting, testing and making conclusions which are embedded into the Maryland philosophy of critical thinking